onch-at/onchat-web/README.md

 # OnChat

-A simple, beautiful, mobile-first instant messaging web application build with Angular and Ionic.
+A simple, beautiful, mobile-first instant messaging progressive web application build with Angular and Ionic.
 You can [click here](https://github.com/HyperLife1119/OnChat) to view the OnChat back-end code repository.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.8.